The 11 most important facilities management metrics

 Top facilities management performance metrics

-With a software solution like the one from MRI, you can automate the collection and analysis of organizational data.
+With a software solution like the one from MRI, you can automate the collection and analysis of organisational data.

 A. Work order KPIs